groue/GRMustache/Guides/introduction.md

 Genuine Mustache falls short on a few topics.

-GRMustache core engine implements syntaxes and features that are not in the specification (see the [Compatibility Guide](compatibility.md) for details).
+GRMustache addresses most of these issues by implementing syntaxes and features that go beyond the [Mustache specification](https://github.com/mustache/spec).

-### ViewModel classes

-ViewModel classes let you implement specific keys for your templates.
-Check the [ViewModel Guide](view_model.md).
+Check the [Compatibility Guide](compatibility.md) whenever you want to render templates compatible with other Mustache implementations.

 ### Syntax extensions